 Australia has a long history of planting cherries, from the end of the 19th century Australia began to plant cherries.
-It is now mainly planted in 6 states, of which NSW, Victoria, and Tasmania are currently the three largest cherry plantation place.
+It is now mainly planted in 6 states, of which NSW, Victoria, and Tasmania are currently the three largest cherry plantation places.
 Australian cherries are usually on the market from October to late February.

 Common varieties of cherries include Merchant, Bing, Lapin, Van, Sweetheart, Ron, Skeena, Regina, Staccato, Sequoia, Dawn series, Simone and Kordia, etc.